 Activity 3.2: Develop a digital solution to extensive reporting on environmental misconduct

 Involving people and increasing their sense of responsibility and ownership is part of the solution to tackle environmental misconduct that contribute to increased pollution and negatively affect people's lives.
 In addition to the support to the enforcement of environmental and climate legislation, it is as important to create the means for the people to contribute to protection of Kosovo's environment and vast natural resources the vast natural resources in Kosovo by creating the means to do so for the people.
 The project, in close cooperation with relevant ministries, digital partners and NGOs/investigative media will develop an innovative digital reporting tool which enables people to anonymously report on incidents of environmental misconduct and environmental law violations.
 Incidents reported through the platform (online and mobile application), will be tracked by the NGOs/investigative journalists in partnership with institutions engaged in environmental protection.
-The strengthened accountability on the response to the incidents will contribute to reduced incidence of of environmental misconduct and law violations on the environment and climate.
+The strengthened accountability on the response to the incidents will contribute to reduced incidence of environmental misconduct and law violations on the environment and climate.
 The goal is to reduce events and possible risks that trigger climate disasters by connecting the reporting of violations with institutions and creating institutional accountability towards environmental justice.
 The focus will be on air, soil, and water pollution.
 Through the usage of the reporting tool, there will be vast amounts of data made available for analyse the Kosovo’s environmental problems and informing data-driven policy making for future climate and environmental action.

 Activity 3.3: Promote the new digital solution for reporting on environmental misconduct to increase awareness and encourage reporting of incidents